 However the message was given; for most of us; to be told by other believers not to do something because of potential danger would be reason enough to change course, right?
 Now, before you go off and use this to counter every counsel you receive from Christians; remember that Paul had already been directed by the Spirit to go to Jerusalem.
 He was not seeking counsel as to whether or not to go to Jerusalem.
 He was simply preparing himself mentally and spiritually for what waited him in Jerusalem.
 Let us note Paul's Spirit-directed call to go to Jerusalem.
-First, in Acts 19:21, after many miracles had taken place in Ephesus, we read:
+Turn in your Bibles to Acts 19:21; after many miracles had taken place in Ephesus by the hand of Paul, we read: